 Plastic Planet, directed by Werner Boots touches on the very core of plastic waste accumulation; the human who seemingly cannot live without plastic.
 It gives a realistic picture of why plastic is so popular and how deeply ingrained it is in our daily life.
-It shows quite plainly how It's convenience, beauty and practicability have a seductive appeal.
+It shows quite plainly how Its convenience, beauty and practicability have a seductive appeal.

 The documentary uses the first-person point of view, with Werner as the narrator to tell its story.
 In the film we see him travel the world and document the impact of plastic on humans and different environments.
-The documentary centres on the conflicting feeling of wanting to do right by the Planet and wanting the convenience that plastic offers.
+The documentary centers on the conflicting feeling of wanting to do right by the Planet and wanting the convenience that plastic offers.

 Termed as a Mockumentary, The majestic plastic bag is a humorous account of a plastic bag's journey to the Pacific ocean.
 The documentary features only one character; the plastic bag that overcomes various obstacles in its determination to reach its destination.
 The film uses a reverse psychology approach to pass it's a message on the danger of plastic pollution.

-It presents the plastic bag, aptly named "our bag" as the hero and human clean up services as villainous.
+It presents the plastic bag, aptly named "our bag" as the hero, and human clean-up services as villainous.
 The film through irony exposes the dangers of plastic, and how dangerous one plastic bag floating aimlessly actually is.
 As such, it challenges negligence and urges everyone to take proper responsibility for "our bag".

 Journalist Angela Sun offers new insights on the damaging effects of plastic in this documentary.
 The opening scene shows plastic objects being removed from the cut-open stomach of a dead bird.
 The documentary thereafter follows Sun to the Midway Atoll, an island of historical significance as a battleground during World War ll.
 However, she finds herself confronted with a massive garbage island on getting there.